canmom/vector/VECTOR-ch5.md

 CHIASMUS looks slightly relieved - presumably glad to hear there *is* a plan.
 "VELVET, you say.
 We, uh, got anything else to go on?"

-"Eastener like me.
+"Easterner like me.
 Quite short.
 Not much else, I'm afraid."
 Near the Eastern border of the State, skin tones tend to slightly lighter shades of brown than the interior.
 As well as other, subtler features, which matter very little to most people but an awful lot to passport authorities.
 CERULEAN doesn't remember much of her life before VECTORisation, but she does recall the constant jabs from her peers, awkward questions about a religion she never knew...

 "So, what, we just sneak up on every short, Eastern Industrial on the train and quietly ask if they're up for a little sedition?
 Oh, this is just getting better."